-The Special Crimes Unit investigates all homicides that occur within the City of Amarillo.
-The Special Crimes Unit also investigates officer-involved shootings, in-custody deaths, infant deaths, deaths in fires, and any death in which the which the circumstances or cause are in question.
-The Director of the Special Crimes Unit is Lt.
-Erick Bohannon.
-The department’s Crime Scene Investigation Unit (CSIU) is part of the Special Crimes Unit.
+The APD Homicide Unit investigates all homicides that occur within the City of Amarillo.
+The Homicide Unit also investigates officer-involved shootings, in-custody deaths, infant deaths, deaths in fires, and any death in which the which the circumstances or cause are in question.
+The Director of the Homicide Unit is Lt.
+Brenda Hadley.
+The department’s Crime Scene Investigation Unit (CSIU) is part of the Homicide Unit.
 The CSIU specializes in processing crimes scenes for evidence.
 The Crime Scene Unit is equipped with technology to process and enter fingerprints into the local fingerprint database.
 They are also able to enter fingerprints into the statewide database for comparison.
 The APD CSIU lab facility allows crime scene technicians to use chemicals, lasers, and other technology to detect, collect, and examine fingerprints or other physical evidence.
+Also included under the Homicide Unit is the Property and Evidence Unit.

 - Sgt.
 Oscar Garcia - Investigator: (806) 378-9405